SIGCOMM21-5G/artifact/Data-Transfer-Power/MN-Transfer/README.md

-# Power for Data Transfer
+# MN Data Transfer Power Experiments

 This folder contains the dataset and scripts for controlled data transfer power experiments.
 It covers figures 11 and 12 referred in Section 4.3.